 Of important note, Sedona is also a city of artists.
 Sedona has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sedona’s character.

 Also of interest is that Sedona has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.75% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Sedona telecommute to their jobs.
+Overall, about 19.75% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sedona has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sedona has few renters and college students.
 But the biggest reason it is quieter in Sedona than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sedona may be for you.

 One of the benefits of Sedona is that there is very little traffic.
 The average commute to work is 17.50 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.